Analyzing Spirits Cap (OTCMKTS:CBEVD) & MGP Ingredients (NASDAQ:MGPI)

-Spirits Cap (OTCMKTS:CBEVD) and MGP Ingredients (NASDAQ:MGPI) are both consumer staples companies, but which is the better business?
-We will compare the two businesses based on the strength of their analyst recommendations, profitability, valuation, institutional ownership, earnings, risk and dividends.
+Spirits Cap (OTCMKTS:CBEVD) and MGP Ingredients (NASDAQ:MGPI) are both consumer staples companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their dividends, institutional ownership, profitability, risk, earnings, analyst recommendations and valuation.

-Spirits Cap has a beta of -0.79, meaning that its stock price is 179% less volatile than the S&P 500.
-Comparatively, MGP Ingredients has a beta of 1.48, meaning that its stock price is 48% more volatile than the S&P 500.

-This is a breakdown of recent ratings and recommmendations for Spirits Cap and MGP Ingredients, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Spirits Cap and MGP Ingredients, as reported by MarketBeat.com.

 |Sell Ratings